RavDas/Netflix-Clone-Deployment/README.md

 ![image](https://github.com/RavDas/Netflix-Clone-Deployment/assets/86109995/ecf359b9-a1bf-47f0-9f5c-0b51420d13a0)

-Then, you can use a POST request to reload the config.
+Then, you can use a POST request to reload the config for Node Exporter.

 ```
 curl -X POST http://localhost:9090/-/reload